 - More flexibility in choosing the subjects.

-- Co-curricular activities and vocational activities and academic streams will be regarded as the same.
+- Co-curricular activities and vocational activities, and academic streams will be regarded as the same.

 - Vocational education will include internships and will be imparted from class 6th onwards.

-- NCFSE 2020-21 (National Curricular Framework For School Education) will be created by NCERT.
+- NCFSE 2020-21 (National Curricular Framework for School Education) will be created by NCERT.

-- Promoting Regional/Local Language:
+Promoting Regional/Local Language

-NEP proposes promotion of regional languages by making it the medium of instruction till 5th or 8th class.
+NEP proposes promotion of regional languages by making them the medium of instruction till the 5th or 8th class.
 Sanskrit will be an optional third language subject at all levels of the school.
-Other than Sankrit, other languages will also be available as optional subjects.Secondary level education will include teaching of other foreign languages as well.
-ISL (Indian Sign Language) will be made standard across the country and teaching material for students with hearing impairments will be developed for national and state schools. - Assessment Reforms:
+Other than Sankrit, other languages will also be available as optional subjects.
+Secondary level education will include teaching of other foreign languages as well.
+ISL (Indian Sign Language) will be made standard across the country and teaching material for students with hearing impairments will be developed for national and state schools.

 - Disadvantaged regions will have special education zones.

-- Training, accommodations, appropriate technology, etc will be provided to disabled students taking up regular schooling.
+- Training, accommodations, appropriate technology, etc, will be provided to disabled students taking up regular schooling.

-- States/districts are advised to set up day-boarding schools – “Bal Bhavans” for participation in extra activities that will be career and play related.
+- States/districts are advised to set up day-boarding schools – “Bal Bhavans” for participation in extra activities that will be career and play-related.

-- Changes in The Process Of Teacher’s Recruitment:
+Changes in The Process Of Teacher Recruitment

-Teachers will now be recruited with more transparent processes and promotions will be merit-based.
-The Common National Professional Standards (NPST) will be created by NCTE by 2022, in deliberation with NCERT, teachers and expert organizations and SCERT at all levels and regions.
+Teachers will now be recruited with more transparent processes, and promotions will be merit-based.
+The Common National Professional Standards (NPST) will be created by NCTE by 2022, in deliberation with NCERT, teachers and expert organizations, and SCERT at all levels and regions.

-- Standard Setting And Accreditation Program:
+Standard Setting And Accreditation Program

-The new education policy, 2020 provides clear and distinct systems for university policy, regulation, operations and formulation.
+The new education policy, 2020, provides clear and distinct systems for university policy, regulation, operations, and formulation.
 States/UTs will create an Independent Public School Standards Authority (SSSA).
 A new body called the School Quality Assessment and Accreditation Framework (SQAAF) will be created by SCERT for public accountability and oversight.
 This will promote transparent public self-disclosure.

 Changes Introduced In Higher Education

-The policy provides for a holistic, multidisciplinary and broad-based undergraduate education with flexible study plans, more options in choosing the subjects, including and focusing more on vocational education and more flexibility to enter and exit the course with authorized certification.Undergraduates will now have the option to choose the number of years as per their requirement ranging from 1-4 years with appropriate certification.
-For example, certificate after 1 year, advanced diploma after 2 years, license after 3 years and research license after 4 years. - Regulations:
+The policy provides for a holistic, multidisciplinary, and broad-based undergraduate education with flexible study plans, more options in choosing the subjects, including and focusing more on vocational education, and more flexibility to enter and exit the course with authorized certification .
+Undergraduates will now have the option to choose the number of years as per their requirement, ranging from 1-4 years, with appropriate certification.
+For example, a certificate after 1 year, an advanced diploma after 2 years, a license after 3 years, and a research license after 4 years.

 - The General Council of Education (GEC) for standardization.